demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

                             }
                         ]
                     },
-                    "DIAGNOSIS": "<P>A vulnerability in the interprocess communication (IPC) channel of Cisco AnyConnect Secure Mobility Client<BR> could allow an authenticated, local attacker to cause a<BR> denial of service (DoS) condition on an affected device. <BR>To exploit this vulnerability, the attacker would need to have <BR>valid credentials on the device.\n\n<P>Affected Products<BR>\nThis vulnerability has affected all versions of the following products:<BR>\nCisco AnyConnect Secure Mobility Client for Windows<BR>\nCisco AnyConnect Secure Mobility Client for MacOS<BR>\nCisco AnyConnect Secure Mobility Client for Linux<BR>\n\n<P>QID Detection Logic (Authenticated):<BR>\nThis checks for vulnerable version of AnyConnect Mobility Client.", "DISCOVERY": {
+                    "DIAGNOSIS": "<P>A vulnerability in the interprocess communication (IPC) channel of Cisco AnyConnect Secure Mobility Client<BR> could allow an authenticated, local attacker to cause a<BR> denial of service (DoS) condition on an affected device. <BR>To exploit this vulnerability, the attacker would need to have <BR>valid credentials on the device.
+Multiple vulnerabilities in the install, uninstall, and upgrade processes of Cisco AnyConnect Secure Mobility Client could allow an authenticated, local attacker to hijack DLL or executable files that are used by the application. \n\n<P>Affected Products<BR>\nThis vulnerability has affected all releases earlier than 4.10.00093 of the following products:<BR>\nCisco AnyConnect Secure Mobility Client for Windows<BR> (CVE-2021-1519,CVE-2021-1450,CVE-2021-1428,CVE-2021-1429)\nCisco AnyConnect Secure Mobility Client for MacOS<BR> (CVE-2021-1519,CVE-2021-1450)\nCisco AnyConnect Secure Mobility Client for Linux<BR> (CVE-2021-1519,CVE-2021-1450)\n\n\n<P>QID Detection Logic (Authenticated):<BR>\nThis checks for vulnerable version of AnyConnect Mobility Client.", "DISCOVERY": {
                         "ADDITIONAL_INFO": "Patch Available",
                         "AUTH_TYPE_LIST": {